John (not his real name) = older brother of a strong-willed sister

 When I checked out his blog, I cringed at the moustache – probably still influenced by that seventies porn star comment – but I read, and was properly humbled.
 M.M.M. and his wife worked for nine years after graduating from university and then retired at age thirty.
 Now a thirty-something couple, they are raising their son without any financial stress.
 No mortgage to pay.
 No worries about job insecurity.
 Complete financial freedom.
 How is this even possible?

 M.M.M. and his wife lived without excess through their nine years of work.
 They were well-paid, but they were not tempted by the siren calls of materialism and “lifestyle” that lead most of us to our debts.
 Ridiculed by friends who drove sexier cars, wore finer clothes, travelled and dined out, they lived very simply – and saved hand over fist.
 Together, they invested $4,000 per month, and after nine years of compound interest, they had a nest egg of $700, 000.
 And they’re living happily ever after.

-Let’s be clear about this: The retirement issue in this country is because people are buying way too much sh** they don’t need, pampering themselves with ridiculous lattes, restaurants, shoes, and massages, and riding around constantly in huge bullsh** bank-financed trucks for no reason.”
+I’ve read a few of M.M.M.’s withering insights to DH, like this one from a recent post in which he responds to a detailed analysis of “the retirement issue” published in a newspaper: “Let’s be clear about this: The retirement issue in this country is because people are buying way too much sh** they don’t need, pampering themselves with ridiculous lattes, restaurants, shoes, and massages, and riding around constantly in huge bullsh** bank-financed trucks for no reason.”
 Offensive?
 DH didn’t think so.
 He wants to hear more from M.M.M.
 And funny thing, I get a kick out of that moustache now.